Azure/Azure-Verified-Modules/docs/content/contributing/bicep/bicep-contribution-flow/_index.md

 ## 3. Configure the CI environment

-To configure the CI environment in your fork you have to perform several steps:
+To configure the forked CI environment you have to perform several steps:
 - [3.1 Set up secrets](#31-set-up-secrets)
 - [3.2 Enable actions](#32-enable-actions)
 - [3.3 Set Read/Write Workflow permissions](#33-set-readwrite-workflow-permissions)